What is the purpose of an upgrade site?

 Oracle Service Cloud

 The production site is cloned when an update begins.
 That clone is updated to the targeted version and known as the "upgrade site".
 The clone is a full copy of the production database and configuration files, but excludes file attachments.
+The upgrade site is destroyed approximately one week after the production site updates.
 The OSvC update mechanics require an upgrade site.
 When a production OSvC site is updated to a new version, the production database is merged with the upgrade site configuration files.
 Therefore, a test site cannot replace an upgrade site during an update.

 The upgrade site is ideal for testing, providing a non-production site on the targeted Oracle Service Cloud version.
 The following components are generally tested on the upgrade site: